patrickfrank1/chesspos/README.md

 ## Guide

 1. Install the package
-2. Search your positions in a provided database
+2. Demo: Search your positions in a provided database
 3. Extract positions from your own database for search and metric learning
 4. Train and evaluate your own chess position embeddings
 5. Contribute
 6. Cite this project

-## Install the package
+## 1. Install the package

 Make sure you have python3 installed.
 You will also need the following packages:
 - [h5py](https://github.com/h5py/h5py) to read and write large chunks of data